schwark/hubitat-starling/README.md

 # Google Nest Doorbell via Starling Hub for Hubitat

+# How to install
+The easiest way to install and keep up to date is to use [Hubitat Package Manager](https://hubitatpackagemanager.hubitatcommunity.com/installing.html).
+Search for Starling to install - otherwise follow manual process below

 This is an integration for Hubitat hubs to enable interfacing with Google Nest Doorbells via Starling Hubs.

 To use, go to your Hubitat hub, Go to Developer tools / Apps Code / Add New App and paste and save this file